DatenKrakenOrg/DATENKRAKEN/datenkraken-docs/docs/indepth/database.md

 We conclude that there is only one datapoint with a higher difference, therefore this isn't much of a risk.
 Due to that we do not plan to propose consequences for the silver layer.

-## Uniqueness
+### Uniqueness
 In order to persist a good data quality it's also necessary to remove duplicates (and unnecessary data).
 For our use case any information is considered use less, that doesn't add "much" validity to our guidance -> This bases on the insight of a trend (f.e. temperature rises soon, or threshold was reached).

 Our final goal is to generate a table in which enough datapoints (with timestamp) for each sensor temperature, humidity, voc and noise for given time intervalls T in order to provide guidance for the next T intervall.
 Therefore we proposed to start with a sampling rate in the bronze layer, that is as small as reasonable concerning memory, and not as high as that we could not detect when trends start to happen when aggregating data. => Those intervalls can be found in the Arduino part of our project.

 Therefore we now have to find out which time intervall T can be aggreggated in order to:

 1. Not lose too much information in the data as, that we could not detect trends for the next intervall T
 2. Not to choose a time intervall T as that the provided guidance can not be considered useful for the user

-## Finding the optimal time intervall T
+### Finding the optimal time intervall T
 In order to find the optimal time intervall T in which we can aggregate data via it's we propose the following solution:

 0. Define multiple time intervalls T, which a user considers useful to get guidance of
-1. Set a reasonable threshhold r for CV
+1. Set a reasonable threshhold r for VC
-2. For each time intervall T calculate it's CV value within => CV will measure how much information will still be contained when calculating the mean for the time intervall T
+2. For each time intervall T calculate it's VC value within => VC will measure how much information will still be contained when calculating the mean for the time intervall T
 3. For each time intervall T additionally calculate the average of Cv scores
-4. For each time intervall T Calculate the ratio: Count of time buckets of T where CV >= r / Total count of time buckets of T => In order to see whether the average of CV considers also local trends (if this ratio is low, then the average of CV for T was dominated by global trends)
+4. For each time intervall T Calculate the ratio: Count of time buckets of T where VC >= r / Total count of time buckets of T => In order to see whether the average of VC considers also local trends (if this ratio is low, then the average of VC for T was dominated by global trends)

 Based on the metrics generated by 3 and 4 we now are able to choose a reasonable time intervall T for each sensor based on evidence found in the data.